 Navigating the healthcare system can be frustrating, especially when you're dealing with complex conditions like infertility, polycystic ovary syndrome (PCOS), or endometriosis.
 The reality is that many medical professionals, though well-intentioned, are limited in the time and resources they can dedicate to each patient.
-In fact, studies show that doctors spend a median of just 15.7 minutes per patient visit.
+Studies show that doctors spend a median of just 15.7 minutes per patient visit.
 That’s barely enough time to discuss symptoms, let alone uncover the root cause of a health issue.

 The Reality of Short Medical Appointments